 First held alongside COP16 in Cancún, Mexico, the Sustainable Innovation Forum has been uniting the public and private sector to accelerate climate action for the last decade.
 The Forum is now recognised as the premium business-focused event during the UNFCCC’s annual Climate Change Conference.

 As we move ever closer to the 1.5C limit, the Forum presents a critical opportunity to drive forward the Paris Agreement framework.
-Over 600 delegates will gather to accelerate the transition to a zero-carbon, green economy during COP25 at the Novotel Madrid Campo de las Naciones, Madrid, Spain.
+Almost 600 delegates gathered to accelerate the transition to a zero-carbon, green economy during COP25 at the Novotel Madrid Campo de las Naciones, Madrid, Spain.

-Climate leader insights, keynotes, panel discussions, fireside chats, live polling, Q&A audience debates, start-up pitches, solution sessions, innovation spotlights and much more content opportunities will ensure you get unique insights to the projects of governments and the private sector to meet national climate change commitments.
+Climate leader insights, keynotes, panel discussions, fireside chats, live polling, Q&A audience debates, start-up pitches, solution sessions, innovation spotlights and much more content opportunities ensured our delegates received unique insights to the projects of governments and the private sector to meet national climate change commitments.

 Accelerating Solutions for Climate Action

-Join global leaders for the largest business-focused climate forum alongside the COP25 negotiations in Madrid.
+Delegates join global leaders for the largest business-focused climate forum alongside the COP26 negotiations in Glasgow.

 “The Sustainable Innovation Forum brings together leading companies, high-level ministers, mayors from cities all over the world and young professionals to discuss the obstacles and opportunities of a sustainable development.
 It’s all about cooperation when tackling climate change.
 We always pick up new ideas and expand our network with the SIF.”